Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jordan Lyles gets the nod for the Kansas City Royals on Sunday at Kauffman Stadium against Jose Altuve and the Houston Astros.
-First pitch is at 2:10 PM ET for the final game of a three-game series.
+Bobby Witt Jr. and the Kansas City Royals take the field on Friday at Minute Maid Park against Framber Valdez, who is starting for the Houston Astros.
+First pitch is at 8:10 PM ET for the first game of a three-game series.

-Bookmakers list the Astros as -250 favorites on the moneyline, while giving the underdog Royals +190 moneyline odds.
-Houston is a 2.5-run favorite (at +105 odds).
-The matchup's total is listed at 9.5 runs.
+The Astros are the favorite in this one, at -225, while the underdog Royals have +185 odds to play spoiler.
+The over/under for the game is set at 8 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.